 - How do transit providers comply with the TAM rule?

-- Does FTA require TAM plans to be submitted by October 1, 2018?
+- Does FTA require that TAM plans be signed by agency leadership?

 - What assets must I include in a TAM asset inventory?